Abimbolaabbey/Vehicle-Co2-Emmision/README.md

-I came across a project posted by one of the member in a Tech community i belong to.
+I came across a project posted by one of the member in a tech community i belong to.

 He enrolled in a scholarship organised by Data camp, for people who have completed or are completing their secondary education and are preparing to pursue a degree in computer science or data science, including Students preparing for graduate-level computer science or data science degrees.
 Using Python and SQL